ahryho/psychoGxE/code/integrative/cell_type_specific_analysis/README.md

 ### Results

-The results are stored on the MPIP computational cluster: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-array/output/data/integrative/cell_type_enrichment/`
+The results are stored on the MPIP computational cluster.